engagementlab/CivicSeed/doc/amazon-s3-production-environment.md

 1. Make sure you in the root folder of the `CivicSeed` repository.
 2. Start `mongod` and `redis-server`, as if running a local server.
 3. Start the server with `SS_ENV=production SS_PACK=1 npm start`.
 You’ll know it’s done when 3 files (HTML, CSS and JS) are created and the server has started.
-4. Exit out of the server safely.
+4. You can now exit out of the server (Ctrl-C).

 #### Push assets to remotes.